-The only critical small signal component is the soft-start capacitor, C{SS}.
-Locate this component close to SS pin of the control IC and connect to ground through a via placed close to the capacitor's ground pad.
-Minimize any leakage current paths from SS node, since the internal current source is only 10μA.
+The critical small signal components include the soft-start capacitor, $C{SS}$ , as well as the memory selection resistor, $R{SEL}$ .
+Locate these components close to the respective pins of the control IC, and connect them to ground through a via placed close to the ground pad.
+Minimize any leakage current paths from these nodes, since the internal current sources are only 10s of microamperes ( $10\mu A$ to $40\mu A$ ).

-FIGURE 9.
+FIGURE 10.
 PRINTED CIRCUIT BOARD ISLANDS

 A multi-layer printed circuit board is recommended.
-Figure 9 shows the connections of most of the components in the converter.
+Figure 10 shows the connections of most of the components in the converter.
 Note that the individual capacitors shown each could represent numerous physical capacitors.
 Dedicate one solid layer for a ground plane and make all critical component ground connections through vias placed as close to the component terminal as possible.
 Dedicate another solid layer as a power plane and break this plane into smaller islands of common voltage levels.
 Ideally, the power plane should support both the input power and output power nodes.
 Use copper filled polygons on the top and bottom circuit layers to create power islands connecting the filtering components (output capacitors) and the loads.
 Use the remaining printed circuit layers for small signal wiring.